Presencial, Online, Streaming

 Objectives:

-To review in detail the different indirect taxes in our tax system.
+To review in detail the different indirect taxes within our tax system.

 Syllabus: